WRF Physics¶

 mp_physics=2

-A sophisticated scheme that has ice, snow, and graupel processes, suitable for real-data high-resolution simulations
+A sophisticated scheme that includes ice, snow, and graupel processes suitable for real-data high-resolution simulations

 Chen and Sun, 2002